g0t4/course-managing-docker-linux-servers/securing/secured/README.md

     - launch `--privileged` containers!
   - also true for the unix socket hosted API
     - hence the default, restricted access
-    - authorizing acccess is typically handled by group membership (or other fs permissions)
+    - authorizing access is typically handled by group membership (or other fs permissions)
 - one solution:
   - TLS + TCP socket hosting the daemon API.
 - First, the client needs to **verify the server's identity** via a server certificate.
   - This has the added benefit of encrypting communications so outside attackers can't peak inside.
 - **Second**, the server needs to **verify the client's identity** via a client certificate.
   - This affords not just authentication but authorization, all via a certificate.
-Albeit coarse-grained authorization--all or none.
+  - Albeit coarse-grained authorization--all or none.
 In most situations that's sufficient.

 ## What about rootless mode?

-There is a new [rootless mode for Docker Engine](https://docs.docker.com/engine/security/rootless/) but that just limits the attack scope.
+There is a new [rootless mode for Docker Engine](https://docs.docker.com/engine/security/rootless/)

 ## How to obtain keys and certs to learn? `mkcert` it is!